SichenPa221/SichenPa221.github.io/_pages/about.md

   - /about.html
 ---

-I am currently pursuing a Master's degree at Paris-Saclay University, specializing in Robotics and Computer Vision.
-This academic year, I enrolled in the ATSI master's program, a collaboration between ENS Paris-Saclay and CentralSupélec.
+I am currently pursuing a Master's degree at Paris-Saclay University, majoring in Robotics and Computer Vision.
+This year, I enrolled in the ATSI master's program that collaborates with ENS Paris-Saclay and CentralSupélec.
 This program is centered on advanced topics such as robot control, image processing, computer vision, and artificial intelligence.

-Previously, I got my engineering degree from Arts Et Métiers ParisTech, one of France's leading engineering schools.
-During my studies there, I specialized in robotics and artificial intelligence.
+Previously, I obtained my engineering degree from Arts Et Métiers ParisTech, one of the leading engineering schools in France, specialising in robotics and artificial intelligence.
+This summer, I did my internship at L'Oréal Innovation and Recherche, where I used a visual servo solution to control a robot to apply make-up to human faces, and an RL solution to improve the robot's performance.

-I am now seeking a Ph.D. opportunity that aligns with my interests in robot control, robot perception, and robot intelligence like reinforcement learning.
+I'm now looking for a PhD opportunity in Robotics, I'm interested in improving the agility and dexterity of robots through the integration of optimal control and reinforcement learning.
+This involves designing algorithms for efficient control and optimisation, and exploring their theoretical foundations and real-world applications.
+I'm also interested in robot perception and robot-human interaction, which can make robots more integrated into human society.
+My goal is to advance the field of robotics and find new solutions to its challenges.

 For more info
 ------